 A Practical Guide to Intelligent Automation for Insurers

-Digital first operations is a priority for insurance executives.
+Digital first operations are a priority for insurance executives.
 However, determining the right path to transforming business processes through digitization – and trying to justify the cost and estimate the ROI – often stops executives in their tracks.

 In particular, intelligent automation is a pretty abstract topic for many insurers.
 There is still a fair amount of confusion on how intelligent automation can be used in organizations, and how effective it is in driving digital transformation initiatives.

 Intelligence is what allows human beings to analyze a situation or read and comprehend words, and then take the appropriate action based on that information – and change the course of action based on new information.

 Intelligent automation – which is a combination of business process management, artificial intelligence, and robotic process automation – does the same thing.
 In simple terms, it enables insurers to turn large amounts of data into processable information; even recommending actions to be taken.
 It can also track and automate processes, and because it is “intelligent,” it can make decisions and learn as it goes.